2sic/2sxc-docs/2sxc Docs Generator/pages/basics/edit/formulas/designer.md

   .context-box-summary .browser-edit-ui { visibility: visible; }
 </style>

-In the Edit-UI you can always enter a Debug-Mode to develop / debug your formulas using real life data.
+In the Edit-UI you can always enter a Developer-Mode to develop / debug your formulas using real life data.

-## Enter Debug Mode
+## Enter Developer Mode

 When the edit form is open, press **Ctrl + Alt + Shift** (Ctrl + Option + Shift on Mac) and click anywhere in the form.
 The debug bar should appear.
 If you have difficulties, use [this checklist](https://azing.org/2sxc/r/Lh88MFoT).

 ## Select Formula to work On